rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 | `sed`  |  √       | √<br/>(Requires -r option)      | √                     | ×                          |
 | `awk`  |  √       | √                               | √                     | ×                          |

-If you are interested in regular expressions, please visit [this website](https://www.regular-expressions.info/) to learn more useful information.
+For more on regular expressions, visit [this website](https://www.regular-expressions.info/) to learn more useful information.

 #### BRE